JooRiiv/RoadConditions/README.md

 4. Setup a Docker container app on Microsoft Azure for the Dockerfile.

-5. Connect an Android Smartphone to Android Studio or build an APK.
+5. Connect an Android Smartphone to Android Studio and optionally build an APK.

 ## Usage